breadthe/chasingcode.dev/source/_posts/2023-09-08-csv-import-with-laravel-building-blocks-part-1.md

 }
 ```

-Next, I use `SimpleExcelReader` to read the CSV file and return a collection of rows, which I map over to remove the columns I don't need.
+Next, I use `SimpleExcelReader` to read the CSV file and return a collection of rows.

 I then start a progress bar and iterate over the rows, creating an `ItemData` DTO from each row, and then saving it to the SQLite database.